-Geotechnical Engineering, also known as Geotech, is a branch of civil engineering that deals with the behaviour of soil, rocks, and earth materials.
-The geotechnical community is very close-knit, with a range of educated personnel running the industry and providing specialised services & highly technical information.
+Geotechnical Engineering, also known as Geotech, is a branch of civil engineering that deals with the behavior of soil, rocks, and earth materials.
+The geotechnical community is very close-knit, with a range of educated personnel running the industry and providing specialized services & highly technical information.
 However, there is a general lack of geotechnical awareness in the construction industry, whether it is for the people looking to join the industry or the basic knowledge about the various roles and positions offered in the geotechnical field.
-In this article, we learn more about the geotechnical industry, its interesting challenges, and the first-hand experience by Jorge Martínez, Europe Business Development Manager from Encardio-rite, the leading company for geotechnical sensors and instrumentation.

 Apart from the list of responsibilities, the geotechnical and monitoring industry offers a wide range of experience.
-Jorge explains how working in a dam project in Bolivia is very different from working in a mine in South Africa or a Metro Tunnel in Spain.
-There is never time to be bored, and the best part; you get the opportunity to travel to many different places in the world!
+Jorge explains how working on a dam project in Bolivia is very different from working in a mine in South Africa or a Metro Tunnel in Spain.
+There is never time to be bored and the best part; is you get the opportunity to travel to many different places in the world!

-Jorge never thought he would be a part of a High-tech business.
+Jorge never thought he would be a part of a high-tech business.
 However, he fell in love with the industry with his first monitoring job.
 The idea that you are helping to keep people safe really adds to job satisfaction.
-Martínez does not shy away to discuss the challenges that come with the industry – the work can be demanding, and the responsibility is overwhelming, and it is not a usual 9-5 job.
+Martínez does not shy away from discussing the challenges that come with the industry – the work can be demanding, the responsibility is overwhelming, and it is not a usual 9-5 job.
 Sometimes urgent work comes up on-site, and your customer needs a solution.
 There is no option to postpone the work.
 On the other hand, it can be very quiet and relaxing when the phone doesn’t ring at all!

 Furthermore, you can find various profiles that fit in this industry including geologists and engineers, installation experts, monitoring managers, IT and telecom engineers, data analysts, monitoring technicians, surveyors, etc.